django-cms/django-cms/docs/reference/api_references.rst

     .. method:: get_urls(page, language, **kwargs)

+            .. versionadded:: 3.3

-            Returns the urlconfs for the apphook instance, eventually selected according to the given arguments.
+            Returns the URL configurations for the apphook instance, selected according to the given arguments.

-            By default it returns the urls assigned to :py:attr:`CMSApp._urls`
+            By default it returns the URLs assigned to :attr:`CMSApp._urls`

-            This method **must** return a non empty list of urlconfs, even if no argument is passed.
+            This method **must** return a non empty list of URL configurations, even if no arguments are passed.

             :param page: page the apphook is attached to
             :param language: current site language
-            :return: list of urlconfs strings
+            :return: list of strings representing URL configurations

 ***************
 cms.plugin_base